Brill-Noether theory of squarefree modules supported on a graph: Introduction

 \section{Introduction}

 Let $S=k[x_1,...,x_n]$ be the polynomial ring.
-K.\ Yanagawa (\cite{Ya1} and \cite{Ya2}) introduced the notion of square-free $\mathbf{Z}^n$-graded $S$-modules.
-Square-free modules is a generalization of square-free monomial ideals.
-These modules are still of combinatorial nature, as they have support on a simplicial complex.
-In this paper we study square-free modules whose support is a simplicial graph.
+K.\ Yanagawa (\cite{Ya1} and \cite{Ya2}) introduced the notion of squarefree $\mathbf{Z}^n$-graded $S$-modules.
+Squarefree modules is a generalization of squarefree monomial ideals.
+These modules are still of a combinatorial nature, as they have support on a simplicial complex.
 Such modules can be thought of as combinatorial analogues to coherent sheaves, or vector bundles if they are Cohen--Macaulay.

-We study the square-free modules analogue to line bundles on simplicial graphs and compare this with the results from the theory of line bundles on curves.
-For modules analogue to line bundles we define the degree and global sections, and we show an analogue to the Riemann--Roch theorem (Theorem \ref{RR-Thm}) for simplical graphs.
+In this paper we study CM squarefree modules whose support is a graph.
+These may be thought of as analogues of line bundles on smooth projective curves.
+Inspired by this we show how results from the theory of line bundles on curves have analogues in the theory of squarefree CM modules on graphs.
+We define their degree and global sections, and we show an analog of the Riemann--Roch theorem (Theorem \ref{RR-Thm}) for simplical graphs.
 There is another combinatorial Riemann--Roch theorem for graphs, shown by M.\ Baker and S.\ Norine in \cite{BN}.
 Our setting is however different, and our result should be thought of as an algebraic combinatorial analogue.
-Furthermore, we study square-free modules of multi-degree $(0,\dots,0)$ with support on a simplicial graph.
+Furthermore, we study squarefree modules of multi-degree $(0,\dots,0)$ with support on a graph.
 This family is an analogue to the Jacobian variety of a curve.
 We show that the dimension of the family of isomorphism classes of such modules equals the genus of the simplicial graph, similar as for the moduli space of line bundles on a curve.

-We also want to study Brill--Noether theory for modules on a simplicial graph.
-It turns out that we have to limit this to $2$-connected simplicial graphs.
-We define effective and special square-free modules on such graphs, and we define an analogue to the gonality and Clifford index.
-We show that the gonality has the same upper bound as in the classical case, and we prove Clifford's theorem for simplicial graphs.
-In Remark \ref{Graph_curves}, we briefly discuss the possible connection between these numerical invariants and the resolution of graph curves.
+Then we consider results from Brill--Noether theory, and must then limit ourselves to two-connected graphs.
+We define effective and special squarefree modules on such graphs, and we define an analogue of gonality.
+We show that the gonality has the same upper bound as in the classical case.
+In the end we prove Clifford's theorem for graphs.
+In Remark \ref{Graph_curves}, we briefly discuss the possible connections between these numerical invariants and the resolution of graph curves.
 A similar study has been done by D.\ Bayer and D.\ Eisenbud in \cite{BE}.

-The paper is organized as follows: Section \ref{prelim} contains the preliminaries about square-free $S$-modules.
-We also give a combinatorial description of the canonical module $k[\Delta]$.
+The paper is organized as follows: Section \ref{prelim} contains preliminaries about squarefree $S$-modules.
+We also recall a combinatorial description of the canonical module associated to the Stanley-Reisner ring of a simplicial complex.